DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/05 Scopes of Types/15 Common Types.md

         formValidationRule: DxFormTypes.ValidationRule;
     }

-    // In the sample below, ValidationRule is imported from the common submodule:
+    // In the sample below, ValidationRule is imported from the common module:

     import { Component } from '@angular/core';
     import { ValidationRule } from 'devextreme/common';